 Dries et al.~\cite{dries2008career} describe this quadrant as including real accomplishments of the actor’s ``self''.
 It contains two distinct regions of meaning: Self-Development and Creativity.

 \textsc{Self-Development} (Figure-\ref{fig:carrer_success}.III(a)) is defined as realizing one's potential through self-management of challenges and learning experiences~\cite{dries2008career}.
-This has been a classical motivation for contributing to OSS ~\cite{hertel2003motivation, harsworking, lakhani2003hackers}.
-However, success definitions cited by our participants go beyond \textit{``learning new skills"} (P16).
-The also include serving as a \textit{key project member} by ``being a mature reviewer and contributor" (P2) \textit{``capable of effecting change in an open source project, from the small to the large"} (P7).
+This has been a classic motivation for contributing to OSS~\cite{hertel2003motivation, harsworking, lakhani2003hackers}.
+However, success definitions mentioned by the interviewees go beyond \textit{``learning new skills''} (P16).
+They also include the path to receive a promotion, as stated by P20: ``I reviewed other people's code to improve my review skills to become a maintainer,'' and \textit{be prepared to serve as a key project member} by ``being a mature reviewer and contributor" (P2) \textit{``capable of effecting change in an open source project, from the small to the large''} (P7).

 \textsc{Creativity} (Figure-\ref{fig:carrer_success}.III(b)) is about making something innovative and extraordinary~\cite{dries2008career}.
-We found this to mean the freedom to \textit{``create new knowledge''} (P3), but also as the possibility of \textit{``propagating ideas''} (P3).
-Creativity is relevant to the OSS context as individuals from creative communities have greater opportunities to express themselves and experience a sense of accomplishment~\cite{lakhani2003hackers}.
+We found this to mean the freedom to \textit{``create new knowledge''} (P3), but also as \textit{``propagating ideas''} (P3).
+Creativity is relevant to the OSS context as individuals from innovative communities have greater opportunities to express themselves and experience a sense of accomplishment~\cite{lakhani2003hackers}.